 Unlike many other states, Massachusetts law prohibits the prosecutor from mentioning that you refused to take the breathalyzer test and your refusal cannot be used as an admission of guilt.
 This means that the prosecution must rely on the officer's observations about your driving, behavior, and appearance at the time of your arrest as well as your performance on the field sobriety tests (if applicable).

-The experienced OUI defense attorneys at The Law Office of Stephen L. Jones have received and given significant training on the Massachusetts breathalyzer test.
+The experienced OUI defense attorneys at The Jones & Geraghty have received and given significant training on the Massachusetts breathalyzer test.
 Thanks to our knowledge, we have helped many clients successfully fight their OUI charges.
-To learn how we can help you, and for a free consultation, please contact our law office by completing our online form today.